CLARITY Act Stalls as Senate Postpones Thursday’s Markup Following Coinbase Backlash

 - Lawmakers have not announced a new date, leaving the bill’s timeline uncertain.

-.The Senate Banking Committee has pushed back its crypto bill meeting amid withdrawal of support from Coinbase.
+The Senate Banking Committee has pushed back its meeting concerning the CLARITY Act amid the withdrawal of support from Coinbase.
 The meeting has now been rescheduled for a later date.

 As per an Eleanor Terrett report, the Senate has delayed its markup session that was set to take place on Thursday because of concerns expressed about the draft.
-Meanwhile, there is not yet any new schedule set to hold another meeting of legislators at this point of time.
+Meanwhile, there is not yet any new schedule set to hold another meeting of legislators at this point in time.

 The news comes after a draft was released by the Senate Banking Committee after consultations with some Democratic senators.